Updated 1/15/21- (Latest News in RED)

+Happy New Year to our members!
+Here’s wishing for a safe and healthy 2021, with improvements in our lives through the eradication of this virus.
 By now, we are all well aware of the COVID-19 (coronavirus) outbreak, but let’s take a closer look at controls to help slow transmission of the virus in our communities.
 Municipal facilities are normally locations the public visits to conduct business and attend public gatherings.
 From this standpoint, the community spread of this virus can be more easily transmitted from within our facilities.
-Community spread means that people have the potential to be infected by the virus through general contact means and not necessarily directly from an infected individual.
-Municipalities must consider community mitigation measures to help slow the transmission spread of the virus, especially with the absence of a current vaccine available to control the spread medically.
+Community spread means that people have the potential to be infected by the virus through general contact means and more likely, through direct contact with an infected individual.
+Municipalities must consider community mitigation measures to help slow the transmission spread of the virus, especially with the current administering of a current vaccine available to control the spread medically.

-Updated – Governor Andrew M. Cuomo today (9/7/2020) signed legislation (S8617B/A10832) requiring all public employers to create plans to adequately protect workers in the event of another state disaster emergency involving a communicable disease.
+IMPORTANT – Governor Andrew M. Cuomo signed legislation (S8617B/A10832) on 9/7/2020, requiring all public employers to create plans to adequately protect workers in the event of another state disaster emergency involving a communicable disease.
 The plans would apply to both the state and localities, including school districts.
-Plans must be submitted to unions and labor management committees within 150 days, and plans need to be finalized on April 1, 2021.
+Plans must be submitted to unions and labor management committees by February 21, 2021, and plans need to be finalized on April 1, 2021.
 Check for Comp Alliance e-mails and our Comp Alliance web-site for additional information and risk management assistance.

-Updated – With the majority of NYS entering Phase 4 reopenings, issues have been raised about the mandatory staff health screenings with relation to contact with positive cases of coronavirus.
+IMPORTANT – With the majority of NYS through Phase 4 re-openings, issues have been raised about the mandatory staff health screenings with relation to contact with positive cases of coronavirus.
 On a daily basis, health screenings should include at a minimum, if they have had a fever in the past few days, have they tested positive for COVID-19 in the past 10 days and if they have come in close contact with anyone who has tested positive in the past 10 days.
-If the answer to any of these questions is yes, they should self-quarantine for a period of up to 14-days.
+If the answer to any of these questions is yes, they should self-quarantine in accordance with the updated guidelines from CDC listed above (7, 10 or 14 days).
 Both NYS and the CDC have issued guidelines for this process:

 Your municipality must approve policies for the handing of these affirmative health screening questions, including time away from work, testing, and sick-leave standards.